 As I’m listening to all this, one of the lures begins to spin out again.
 Chavarria quickly drops out more live bait and hands me the rod.
 I flick the reel to Strike, get ready for the pain, and then watch in wonder as a gigantic sailfish, glimmering silver in the afternoon sun, jumps majestically out of the ocean.
 The moment it splashes back into the water, the line has gone loose, the bait discarded.

-That night, a boisterous group of Californian surfers, also staying at the lodge, enjoy the catch as we all sit down for sashimi and tuna steaks.
+That night, a boisterous group of Californian surfers also staying at the lodge enjoy my spoils as we sit down for a dinner of sashimi and tuna steaks.
 The older dudes like to talk about money; the youngsters describe most things as “sick” or “insane.”
 They also construct complete sentences out of single words: “Right?
 RIGHT?
 Right.”
 They unanimously talk too loud, but they are all bodacious.
 Perhaps even radical.

-If you can learn to ignore their weird speech patterns and somehow turn them down from an 11 to a steady seven, then they’re undoubtedly a good bunch.
-Plus, being American and prone to wild hyperbole, they also make a big show of literally toasting my skills as a fisherman, something that seems to annoy the owner no end.
+If you can learn to ignore their weird speech patterns and somehow turn them down from an 11 to a steady seven, then they’re undoubtedly a good bunch, too.
+Plus, being American and prone to wild hyperbole, they also make a big show of literally toasting my skills as a fisherman, something that seems to annoy owner Gregg Muffson no end.
 It’s nonsense, of course – I simply did what I was told and held on for a dear life.
-But that doesn’t mean I don’t like it; I raise my glass with my working arm and smile towards the owner.
+But that doesn’t mean I don’t like it.
+I raise my glass with my working arm and smile towards the owner, who looks away.
 Then I settle down to the meal I have, at least in part, provided, seasoned with salt, pepper and just a pinch of victory.

 A version of this piece was published in the Herald in August 2011.